Eschatologue/CM_wiki/docs/character-creation/origin/species/orc.md

 When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a **:rest-long: Long Rest**.

 **Mystical Resilience (Oni Orc)^*CM*^**{ .inl }
-You have Advantage on saving throws you make to avoid or end the Charmed and Frightened condition.
+You have **:d20-adv: Advantage**{ .d20 } on saving throws you make to avoid or end the Charmed and Frightened condition.